City status in the United Kingdom: Ireland and Northern Ireland

 In 1887, the Golden Jubilee of Queen Victoria was celebrated, and the Borough of Belfast submitted a memorial to the Lord Lieutenant of Ireland seeking city status.
 Belfast based its claim on its similarity to two English boroughs that had received the honour—the seaport of Liverpool and the textile centre of Manchester—and the fact that it had (at the time) a larger population than the City of Dublin.
 Following some legal debate, city status was conferred in 1888.
 The grant of the honour on the grounds of being a large industrial town, rather than a diocesan centre, was unprecedented.
 Belfast's example was soon followed by Birmingham in England and Dundee in Scotland.

 In 1994, Armagh's city status was restored.
 In 2002, Lisburn and Newry were two of the five towns in the UK that were granted city status by Queen Elizabeth II to mark her Golden Jubilee.
-In the case of Lisburn, the status extends to the entire local government district.
+In the case of Lisburn, the status extended to the entire local government district.
 Newry, like Inverness and Stirling in Scotland, has no formal boundaries or city council.
 The letters patent were presented to representatives of Newry and Mourne District Council on behalf of the city.